KNowledgeOnWebScale/solid-web-monetization/.docs/docs/microstore/technical.md

 ##### handleIncomingCallback()

-This method consolidates two callback methods from the auth library that should be called when the application gets called on its callback URI.
-This method gets called from inside the `app.component.ts` `ngOnInit()` call, which is one of the first scripts to get executed.
+This method calls two functions from the auth library that should be called when the browser is redirected to the application's callback URI.
+This method is called from inside the `app.component.ts` `ngOnInit()` hook, which is [one of the first hook](https://angular.io/guide/lifecycle-hooks) to be executed when the application loads.

 ##### login()